strboul/git-substatus/README.md

 + Run `black git_substatus` https://github.com/psf/black but be careful as it overwrites the files, so do it when you have a clean git status.

+### Future to-do

++ Add a command line option (e.g. `-L`, `--level`) to choose how deep git-substatus should look.
+The current default is 1 (and can't be changed with an option), and it could be better if it was 2.

 </details>